Introduction

 Why a BSc in Anthropology?

-- Reputed institutions offer strong programs: Some of the top colleges include University of Delhi, University of Calcutta, and Banaras Hindu University in India, along with Ivy League schools like Harvard and Yale abroad.
+The top educational institutions for BSc in Anthropology studies are University of Delhi, University of Calcutta, Banaras Hindu University in India combined with Ivy League schools Harvard and Yale abroad.

 Key Subjects Covered in a BSc in Anthropology